Enoli Paredes: Milwaukee Brewers

 On November 17, 2023, Paredes signed a minor league contract with the Milwaukee Brewers.
 In 18 games for the Triple–A Nashville Sounds, he recorded a 1.31 ERA with 34 strikeouts and 5 saves across 20 2/3 innings pitched.
 On May 24, 2024, the Brewers selected Paredes' contract, adding him to their active roster.
 He was placed on the injured list with right forearm tendinitis on July 3, and was transferred to the 60–day injured list on August 11.
 Paredes was activated on September 12.
 He made 17 total appearances for Milwaukee, compiling a 1.74 ERA with 14 strikeouts over 20 2/3 innings pitched.
 Paredes was designated for assignment by the Brewers on September 20.

 Chicago Cubs

 On September 23, 2024, Paredes was claimed off waivers by the Chicago Cubs.
 He made one scoreless appearance for the Cubs, striking out two batters in one innings pitched.
 On November 4, Paredes was removed from the 40–man roster and sent outright to the Triple–A Iowa Cubs, but he rejected the assignment and elected free agency.

 Atlanta Braves

 On November 11, 2024, Paredes signed a minor league contract with the Atlanta Braves.
-He made 46 appearances for the Triple-A Gwinnett Stripers in 2025, logging a 2-3 record and 4.40 ERA with 72 strikeouts and three saves across 57 1/3 innings pitched.
+He made 46 appearances for the Triple-A Gwinnett Stripers in 2025, logging a 2–3 record and 4.40 ERA with 72 strikeouts and three saves across 57 1/3 innings pitched.
 Paredes elected free agency following the season on November 6, 2025.

 Baltimore Orioles

 On November 10, 2025, Paredes signed a minor league contract with the Baltimore Orioles organization.
+He made 35 appearances (including one start) for the Triple–A Norfolk Tides, compiling a 2–9 record and 6.10 ERA with 38 strikeouts across 41 1/3 innings pitched.
+Paredes was released by the Orioles organization on August 4, 2026.